idrucheez/Smart-RainGuard-Drying-Rack-System/README.md

 # Smart Rain Cover System

-An Arduino-based automatic rain cover system that detects rainfall and retracts or extends a clothes-drying cover using a 12 V DC geared motor.
+A Arduino-based automatic rain cover system that detects rainfall and retracts or extends a clothes-drying cover using a 12 V DC geared motor.

 The system uses a YL-83 rain sensor, Arduino Uno, BTS7960 motor driver, JGB37-3530 geared DC motor, LM2596 buck converter, and a 3-cell 18650 battery pack.